Curtiss Autoplane

-The Curtiss Autoplane, invented by Glenn Curtiss in 1917, is widely considered the first attempt to build a roadable aircraft.
+The Curtiss Autoplane (also designated Curtiss Model 11) invented by Glenn Curtiss in 1917, is widely considered the first attempt to build a roadable aircraft.
 Although the vehicle was capable of lifting off the ground, it never achieved full flight.

 Development and design

 The Autoplane was a triplane, using the wings from a Curtiss Model L trainer, with a small foreplane mounted on the aircraft's nose.
 The Autoplane's aluminum body resembled a Model T and had three seats in an enclosed cabin, with the pilot/chauffeur sitting in the front seat and the two passengers side-by side to the rear.
 It used a four-blade pusher propeller, and a twin-boom tail.
 A 100 hp Curtiss OXX engine drove the propeller via shaft and belts.
 The aircraft had a four-wheel undercarriage, with the front two wheels being steerable.
 The wings and tail could be detached for use as an automobile.

 It was shown at the Pan-American Aeronautic Exposition at New York City in February 1917.
 It made a few short hops before the entry of the United States into World War I in April 1917 ended development of the Autoplane.